flowlabcu/FLATiron/docs/source/app_steady_adr.rst

 	add supg = true

 Now we must define boundary conditions.
-All boundary condition variables must start with "BC" to be recognized by the interpreter. **Note that each active BC must have a unique name otherwise feFlow will overwrite the duplicating BCs**.
+All boundary condition variables must start with "BC" to be recognized by the interpreter. **Note that each active BC must have a unique name otherwise FLATiron will overwrite the duplicating BCs**.

 The format of the BC goes as follows: ``(Boundary ID, BC_type, value variable)``